noisebridge/rfid-access-control/hardware/case/README.md

 ![Case][case-image]

+The case comes in two pieces, the base and the top case.
+The base is mounted permanently to the wall (with three drywall-screws), the top case slides on top of it and is held in place almost invisible with a single mounting screw at the bottom.

-This 'xray' view reveals the french cleat system to hold the top case in place.
+Even without that mounting screw, gravity holds the case in place.
-The mounting screw on the bottom pulls down the inner assembly thus pulls it towards the wall.
-Removing that screw allows to remove the case easily to the
+The mounting screw pulls down the inner assembly and thus firmly pulls it towards the wall.
-top:
+Removing that screw allows to slide the case off easily moving slightly upwards.

+This 'xray' view reveals the 'french cleat' system that does the magic.
 ![On the inside][xray]

 [case-image]: https://github.com/hzeller/rfid-access-control/raw/master/img/rfid-reader-case.png